Tanner Gentry: Chicago Bears

 Gentry signed with the Chicago Bears as an undrafted free agent on May 11, 2017.
 He was waived on September 2, and was signed to the Bears' practice squad the next day.
 On September 12, Gentry was promoted to the active roster.
 On September 17, in the 29–7 loss to the Tampa Bay Buccaneers, Gentry had two receptions for 27 yards in his NFL debut in Week 2.
-He was waived on September 19, 2017 and was re-signed to the Bears' practice squad the next day.
-He was promoted back to the active roster on October 11, 2017.
-He was waived on November 11, 2017 and was re-signed to the practice squad.
-He signed a reserve/future contract with the Bears on January 1, 2018.
+He was waived on September 19, and was re-signed to the Bears' practice squad the next day.
+Gentry was promoted back to the active roster on October 11.
+He was waived on November 11, and was re-signed to the practice squad.
+Gentry signed a reserve/future contract with the Bears on January 1, 2018.

-On September 1, 2018, Gentry was waived by the Bears and was signed to the practice squad the next day.
+On September 1, 2018, Gentry was waived by the Bears and was signed to the team's practice squad the next day.
 He signed a reserve/future contract with the Bears on January 8, 2019.

 On August 31, 2019, Gentry was waived by the Bears.

 New York Guardians

-In October 2019, Gentry was selected by the New York Guardians in the third round of the 2020 XFL Draft.
+On October 21, 2019, Gentry was selected by the New York Guardians in the third round of the 2020 XFL draft.
 He was placed on injured reserve before the start of the season on January 21, 2020.
-He was activated from injured reserve on February 26, 2020.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Gentry was activated from injured reserve on February 26.
+He had his contract terminated when the league suspended operations on April 10.

 Buffalo Bills

-On January 4, 2021, Gentry was signed to the Buffalo Bills practice squad.
+On January 4, 2021, Gentry was signed to the Buffalo Bills' practice squad.
 The move reunited Gentry with his former Wyoming teammates Josh Allen and Jacob Hollister.
-On January 26, 2021, Gentry signed a reserves/futures contract with the Bills.
+On January 26, Gentry signed a reserves/futures contract with the Bills.

 On August 31, 2021, Gentry was released from the Bills and re-signed to the practice squad the next day.
 After the Bills were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.

-On August 30, 2022, Gentry was waived by the Bills and signed to the practice squad the next day.
+On August 30, 2022, Gentry was waived by the Bills and re-signed to the practice squad the next day.
 He was released on January 17, 2023.